Forget about copywriting 101 — this is an advanced guide to sales funnel copywriting.

 A sales funnel copywriter should be up-to-date with the latest trends and information.
 They should also know how to find reliable sources that add credibility to their claims.

-Expert copywriters should know what makes your target audience tick.
+Sales funnel copywriting experts should know what makes your target audience tick.
 They know how to tap into emotions like fear, greed, and vanity to get the reader to take action.

 They’re also well-aware of the powerful crossover between copywriting and psychology, leveraging the patterns of the human mind to their advantage.